Cutaneous small-vessel vasculitis: Cause

-Cutaneous vasculitis can have various causes including but not limited to medications, bacterial and viral infections or allergens.
+Cutaneous vasculitis can have various causes, including but not limited to medications, bacterial and viral infections, or allergens.
 It is estimated that 45–55% of cases are idiopathic, meaning the cause is unknown.
 In cases where a cause can be determined, medications and infectious pathogens are most common in adults, while IgA vasculitis (Henoch–Schönlein purpura) frequently affects children.
 Other etiologies include autoimmune conditions and malignancies, usually hematologic (related to the blood).

 The small vessels in the skin affected are located in the superficial dermis and include arterioles (small arteries carrying blood to capillaries), capillaries, and venules (small veins receiving blood from capillaries).
 In general, immune complexes deposit in vessel walls leading to activation of the complement system.
 C3a and C5a, proteins produced from the complement system, attract neutrophils to the vessels.
-Once activated, neutrophils then release preformed substances, including enzymes causing damage to vessel tissue.
+Once activated, neutrophils then release preformed substances, including enzymes, causing damage to vessel tissue.
 Evidence of this process can be seen with a sample of removed skin tissue, or biopsy, viewed under a microscope.
 Neutrophils are seen surrounding blood vessels and their debris within vessel walls, causing fibrinoid necrosis.
 This finding on histological examination is termed "leukocytoclastic vasculitis".

 Considering the wide range of potential causes leading to cutaneous small vessel vasculitis, there are subtle variations in the underlying pathophysiology for each cause.
 For example, medications are metabolized to smaller molecules that can attach to proteins in the blood or vessel walls.
 The immune system senses these altered proteins as foreign and produces antibodies in efforts to eliminate them from the body.
 A similar process occurs with infectious agents, such as bacteria, in which antibodies target microbial components.

 Diagnosis

 The diagnostic testing for vasculitis should be guided by the patient's history and physical exam.
-The clinician should ask about the duration, onset, and presence any associated symptoms such as weight loss or fatigue (that would indicate a systemic cause).
+The clinician should ask about the duration, onset, and presence of any associated symptoms such as weight loss or fatigue (that would indicate a systemic cause).
 It is important to distinguish between IgA and non-IgA vasculitis.
 IgA vasculitis is more likely to present with abdominal pain, bloody urine, and joint pain.
 In the case that the cause is not obvious, a reasonable initial workup would include a complete blood count, urinalysis, basic metabolic panel, fecal occult blood testing, erythrocyte sedimentation rate (ESR), and C-reactive protein level.
 Small vessel cutaneous vasculitis is a diagnosis of exclusion and requires ruling out systemic causes of the skin findings.
 Skin biopsy (punch or excisional) is the most definitive diagnostic test and should be performed with 48 hours of appearance of the vasculitis.
 A skin biopsy will be able to determine if the clinical findings are truly due to a vasculitis or due to some other cause.